Textualize/textual/docs/guide/layout.md

 --8<-- "docs/images/layout/grid.excalidraw.svg"
 </div>

-To get started with grid layout, you'll define the number of columns in your grid using the `grid-size` CSS property and set `layout: grid`.
+To get started with grid layout, you define the number of columns in your grid using the `grid-size` CSS property and set `layout: grid`.
-When you yield widgets from the `compose` method, they will be inserted into the "cells" of your grid in left-to-right, top-to-bottom order.
+When you yield widgets from the `compose` method, they're inserted into the "cells" of your grid in left-to-right, top-to-bottom order.
 Grid rows are created "on-demand", so you can yield as many widgets as required from compose, and if all cells on the current row are occupied, it will be placed in the first cell of a new row.